Senator chastises colleagues for lack of diversity on judicial selection commission - South Carolina Radio Network

 “Shame on you for not following your own statute which says you have to be fair in the selection of this commission,” State Sen. Margie Bright Matthews, D-Colleton, said Thursday.
 “Shame on you for not considering minorities.
 Shame on you for not considering women.
 Shame on you for not taking care of your constituents.”

 Sen. Matthews was upset that the Judicial Merit Selection Commission, whose members are chosen by the legislature, has no female members and that 8 of its 10 commissioners are white men.
 The Judicial Merit Selection Commission vets candidates for judges and makes critical recommendations on whether a judicial candidate is qualified before legislators make the final decision.
+The commission has released its latest slate of candidates, who can begin approaching lawmakers this week.

 The Speaker of the House appoints five members, three of whom must be legislators.
 The Senate Judiciary Committee chairman appoints three members and the Senate President Pro Tempore appoints two members.
 Three of the Senate appointees must be serving members of the General Assembly.